-the first woman hanged in Victoria
+The story of Elizabeth Scott, the first woman hanged in Victoria

-twenty-three-year-old Elizabeth Scott, was ‘launched into eternity’ from the scaffold at Old Melbourne Gaol.
-Three weeks earlier, at the Beechworth Courthouse in October 1863, Elizabeth, along with her two co-accused, Julian Cross and David Gedge, had been found guilty of murdering Elizabeth’s middle-aged husband, Robert Scott.
+The eleventh day of the eleventh month is of special significance in Australian popular culture.
+It is the anniversary of Ned Kelly's hanging, the end of World War One and the dismissal of the Whitlam government.
+It is also the day, twenty-three-year-old Elizabeth Scott, was ‘launched into eternity’ from the scaffold at Old Melbourne Gaol.
+Three weeks earlier, at the Beechworth Courthouse in October 1863, Elizabeth, along with her two co-accused, Julian Cross and David Gedge, were found guilty of murdering Elizabeth’s middle-aged husband, Robert Scott.

 Further links you might want to investigate:

 Anne Hanson, family and social historian, writer and editor